What is dysthymia or persistent depressive disorder?

 - Increased feelings of guilt, helplessness, and/or hopelessness.

-- Alterations in sleep habits.
+- Changes in sleep habits.

 - Social isolation.

-For a diagnosis of dysthymia, an adult must have depressed mood for at least two years (one year in children and adolescents), along with at least two other symptoms of depression (listed above).
+For a diagnosis of dysthymia, an adult must have had depressed mood for at least two years (one year in children and adolescents), along with at least two other symptoms of depression (listed above).
 The symptoms of dysthymia may resemble those of other psychiatric disorders.
-Always consult your doctor for diagnosis.
+Always consult your doctor for a diagnosis.

 How is dysthymia diagnosed?